janbre/PirateBoxRadio/Piratebox/PirateBoxRadio/README.md

 #### Let's stream some music!
 Now you've got about 10 seconds left of work to do before you can listen to some sweet, sweet locally streamed music.
-First, start the icecast server and ices client with the following commands (assumes you're in the folder where the configuration files are located.
-If not, adjust accordingly):
+Assuming you're in the folder where the configuration files are located we can now start icecast and ices with the following commands:
 ```
 icecast -b -c icecast.xml
 ices ices.xml